ken-power/SelfDrivingCarND-TrafficSignClassifier/writeup.md

 #### 4. Example of where the model struggles: Bicycle Crossing signs

+The training accuracy for the model was 97.43%, which still leaves some room for error.
 I noticed during training and testing the model that it performs poorly on bicycle crossing signs.
 I found these five images of bicycle crossing signs on the Web, and tested the classifer on them.

 ![](Images/writeup/bicycle_crossing.png)

 The results show that the classifier has difficulty classifying bicycle crossing signs correctly.
 Looking at the Top 5 softmax probabilities for each sign: in this latest run only one of the images contain bicycle crossing in their Top 5 Softmax probabilities.

+One factor here is the number of training samples.
+Looking at the dataset, bicycle crossing signs are among the signs with the fewest training images: 240 for bicycle crossing compared with 1980 and 2010 respectively for 30km/hr and 50km/hr traiffic signs.
+So, one remedy could be to use more training samples of bicycle crossing signs.

 The [notebook](Traffic_Sign_Classifier.ipynb) has more details on this analysis.